ArBajt05/RMDocs/BarricadeManager.md

     // Convert the CSteamID to an UnturnedPlayer class variable UnturnedPlayer unturnedPlayer = UnturnedPlayer.FromCSteamID(instigator);

-    // Check if the sign's current text contains the word "unturned" if (sign.text.ToLower().Contains("unturned"))
+    // Check if text is not empty or whitespace if (!string.IsNullOrEmpty(text) || !string.IsNullOrWhiteSpace(text))
     {
-        // Send a message to the player that sign contains the word "Unturned" UnturnedChat.Say(unturnedPlayer, "Sign contains text 'Unturned'");
+        // Notify player about sign content
+        UnturnedChat.Say(unturnedPlayer, $"Sign contains text: '{text}'", Color.green);
+    }
+    else
+    {
+        // Notify player about empty sign
+        UnturnedChat.Say(unturnedPlayer, "Your sign is empty!", Color.red);
     }
 }
 ```